Procurement Glossary

 Proactivity indicators

-Early warning times measure how early potential delays are identified.
+Early warning times measure how quickly potential delays are identified.
 Integration into approval workflows enables automated alerts in the event of critical deviations from planned values.

 Risks, dependencies and countermeasures

-Expediting involves specific risks that can be minimized through structured countermeasures and clear processes.
+Expediting carries specific risks that can be minimized through structured countermeasures and clear processes.

 Communication risks

-Incomplete or delayed information from suppliers jeopardizes expediting effectiveness.
+Incomplete or delayed information from suppliers jeopardizes the effectiveness of expediting.
 Standardized communication protocols and EDI interfaces reduce information gaps.
-Regular supplier evaluations identify partners with poor communication at an early stage.
+Regular supplier evaluations identify partners with poor communication skills at an early stage.

 Resource overload

-Intensive expediting ties up considerable human resources with no guarantee of success.
+Intensive expediting ties up considerable human resources without any guarantee of success.
 Risk-based prioritization and automated workflow rules optimize the use of resources:

 Supplier relationship risks

-Excessive pressure from expediting can put a strain on supplier relationships.
+Excessive pressure from expediting can strain supplier relationships.
 Balanced communication and constructive problem solving maintain long-term partnerships.
 Integration into vendor onboarding processes creates clear expectations from the outset.

 Practical example

 An automotive supplier implements systematic expediting for critical electronic components.
 Weekly status checks with semiconductor suppliers reveal an impending four-week delay.
 The expediting team immediately activates alternative sources of supply and negotiates partial deliveries.
-Proactive measures reduce the delay to one week, thus avoiding production downtimes.
+Proactive measures reduce the delay to one week, avoiding production downtime.

 Current developments and effects